aembke/fred.rs/bin/benchmark/README.md

 ### Explanation

-The results are interesting, so I'm going to lead with some commentary explaining them first.
+The results are interesting, so I'm going to lead with an explanation first.
 This touches on some deeper message passing topics that others can explain much better than I can, but hopefully folks can see where I'm going here.

-Ultimately there's one big difference between the two libraries in this context:
+Ultimately there's one main difference between the two libraries in this context:

 Tokio + some opinionated design compromises allow `fred` to implement the optimization described above, but `redis-rs` effectively can't due to the mutability constraint in the `ConnectionLike` interface.
 However, it's important to note that this `&mut` constraint is basically unavoidable for all practical purposes if the interface needs to be thin or generic over the transport layer since both `AsyncRead` and `AsyncWrite` require `&mut self`.

-In my opinion this is the key thing that differentiates the two libraries, and it's why I generally haven't found it useful to compare them. `fred` does not try to support a generic transport layer nor does it expose IO interfaces directly to the caller.
+In my opinion this is the key thing that differentiates the two libraries, and it's why I generally haven't found it useful to compare them. `fred` does not try to support a generic transport layer nor does it expose any IO interfaces directly to the caller.
 Callers can still inspect or modify these things indirectly, but there can never be an interface for a caller to implement their own transport layer or to directly access a `TcpStream` without sacrificing this pipelining optimization.
 The whole trick hinges on the fact that we know, without using a lock, that nothing else can interact with the socket and break RESP's command ordering invariant.

 On the other hand `redis-rs` supports a thinner and more generic transport interface and has a very different set of constraints as a result.
 These are just different design goals and tradeoffs.

-This tension between pipelining across tasks and a thin transport layer really stems from some friction with Rust's ownership rules.
+This tension between pipelining across tasks and a thin transport layer also stems from some friction with Rust's ownership rules.
 The `query_async` function returns a future that cant resolve until the server responds (or it's not really useful) but requires holding onto a `&mut self` reference.
 Combined with Rust's mutability constraints this effectively prevents pipelining commands across tasks since nothing else can interact with the connection until the server responds.

-Unfortunately this also means adding an async lock wouldn't help since we're still holding a `&mut ConnectionLike` across the `await` point.
-Even using a `Pipeline` everywhere wouldn't impact this since that only affects how commands are pipelined **within** a task (as opposed to across tasks).
-Ultimately there's just a conflict between exposing a thin and generic transport layer based on `AsyncRead + AsyncWrite` and implementing this particular pipelining optimization inside the client.

 However, one could build a wrapper library around `redis-rs` that effectively does what `fred` does with Tokio's message passing interface, but on top of `redis-rs`' transport layer.
 That library would be in a good position in the stack to implement the same ~~trick~~ optimization, and would probably perform roughly the same as `fred` if it did so.
 In this more abstract sense you can think of `fred` as one layer of indirection above `redis-rs` where we effectively wrap the transport layer in an actor-model-esque message passing layer to remove the `&mut` and optimize the pipelining implementation.